josanly/wui-pab-archetype/README.md

 # Play-AngularJS-Bootstrap Web User Interface project

-This project has been developped to give a simple maven archetype to build a Web User Interface using Java, Play, AngularJS and Bootstrap Frameworks.
+This project has been developed to give a simple maven archetype to build a Web User Interface using Java, Play, AngularJS and Bootstrap Frameworks.

 Look how easy it is to use:

+	# compilation
+	mvn clean install
     # packaging archetype
     mvn archetype:jar
     # install archetype in local maven archetype catalog